igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 ### Welcome to CARRT (top-level menu)

 This is the top-most menu in CARRT.
-It presents three menu options:
+It presents four menu options:

 * **Run Tests...** Leads to a menu of test options.